- Course: Aviation Technology with Management BSc

 Why did you decide to study Aviation Technology with Management at the University of Leeds?

-Since my childhood, I have always wanted to become an airline pilot.
-I believe this degree is very important as it will give me a broad overview of the aviation industry and skills which will help me become the best pilot I could possibly be.
+I have always wanted to become an airline pilot.
+This degree gives me a broad overview of the aviation industry and teaches me skills that will help me become the best pilot I can possibly be.

 I chose the University of Leeds mainly because of the course content, as I am aiming towards a career in day-to-day aircraft operation rather than aircraft design.
 I wanted to study a degree which would provide me with a thorough understanding of how civil aviation works and combine classroom studying with hands-on experience.
 Another contributing factor was that I wanted to study and live in a big city which could give me more opportunities apart from my studies.

-Generally, the best part about this course is that it is very practically-oriented and always linking scientific concepts to their application in aviation, which makes studying engaging and motivating.
-This degree is tailored for people with career interests similar to mine and is particularly focused on the areas which could be of importance and interest to a prospective pilot.
+The best part about this course is that it is very practically-oriented.
+It is always linking scientific concepts to their applications in aviation, which makes studying engaging and motivating.
+This degree is tailored for people with career interests similar to mine and is particularly focused on the areas of importance and interest to a prospective pilot.

-If I have to pick something specific, the highlight of the course is the 10-hour flight training course in the summer after year 1.
-For those who want to pursue a pilot career those hours can be credited towards your first pilot qualification – the Private Pilot License.
-For the others, the flight hours can be just a flying experience, getting you to put into practice what you have studied throughout your first year at University.
+The course’s highlight is the 10-hour flight training course in the summer after Year One.
+For those who want to pursue a pilot career, these hours can be credited towards your first pilot qualification – the Private Pilot’s License.
+For the others, the flight hours can be just a flying experience, getting you to put into practice what you have studied throughout your first year at university.
 Flying a real airplane is a life-changing experience for any aviation enthusiast, and it becomes even more exciting when you hear your classmates on the radio while flying!

 What does Leeds as a city have to offer students?

-In a nutshell, everything, that one might need for a great student experience.
-Both the city and the surrounding area offer a number of beautiful places to enjoy in your downtime.
+In a nutshell, Leeds offers everything you might need for a great student experience.
+Both the city and the surrounding areas have a number of beautiful places to enjoy in your downtime.
 It also has excellent transport connections, should you fancy a short break elsewhere in the UK or Europe.
-The city can offer something for everyone such as: cultural events, clubbing, eating out, shopping and more.
-Leeds is particularly well known for its outstanding nights out, combining top-class entertainment with favorable prices.
+The city can offer something for everyone, such as: cultural events, clubbing, eating out, shopping and more.
+Leeds is particularly well known for its outstanding nights out, combining top-class entertainment with favourable prices.
 Part-time jobs are also readily available and can be easily fitted around your studies.

 What are your ambitions for the future?